wspr-ncsu/hugo-theme-ncsu/README.md

 # hugo-theme-ncsu

-Hugo theme utilizing the NC State branding and resources
+(Unofficial) Hugo theme using Bootstrap 5 and inspired by the NC State branding and resources.

+Examples: individual teaching pages at https://dwermke.com/teaching